scyyh11/PaddleOCR/docs/version3.x/pipeline_usage/PP-StructureV3.en.md

 paddleocr pp_structurev3 -i ./pp_structure_v3_demo.png --device gpu
 ```

-The examples above use the Paddle inference engine by default.
+The examples above use the local `paddle_static` inference engine by default.
 To run them, first install PaddlePaddle by following [PaddlePaddle Framework Installation](../paddlepaddle_installation.en.md).

-To run inference with the `transformers` engine, first install the required dependencies by following [Inference Engine and Configuration](../inference_engine.en.md):
+If you choose `transformers` as the inference engine, make sure the Transformers environment is configured by following [Inference Engine and Configuration](../inference_engine.en.md), and then run the following command:

 ```bash
 # Use the transformers engine for inference